Portland Birth Injury Lawyer

 What’s the difference between a birth injury and a birth defect?

 Birth injuries are considered physician injuries or disabilities caused by some sort of avoidable mistake that happened before, during, or after birth.
-A birth defect, on the other hand, is considered a health condition that develops during pregnancy and is not due to any identifiable medical mistake.
+On the other hand, a birth defect is considered a health condition that develops during pregnancy and is not due to any identifiable medical mistake.
 The terms are used interchangeably in some medical contexts, though, which can cause some confusion during a lawsuit.

 Who receives the money after a successful lawsuit for a birth injury?